ucsd-dsc-arts/dsc160-final-dsc160_final_group07/README.md

 ## Team Roles

 - Umang Saraf - Created the website
 - Kevin Elkin - Worked with Liam to scrape images for our dataset, create our dataset and model, and run our model on 50,000 and 150,000 ephocs using spell.
-Wrote the results section and part of the data and model section
+Wrote the results section, wrote beyond the classroom section, wrote part of the data and model section.
 - Karan Sunil - Wrote/Revised abstract and model creation + created part of data ingestion code.
+- Liam McCarthy - Worked with Kevin to scrape images for our dataset, create our dataset and model, and run our model on 50,000 and 150,000 ephocs using spell.
+Wrote the methodology section found on the website, wrote the code section, wrote part of the data and model section.

 ## Technical Notes and Dependencies